 A significant indicator of gum disease is inflammation, which is the body's way of shielding, guarding, and protecting itself from infection.
 Think of it as a blowfish puffing up to scare away predators!
 And while you may want to avoid dealing with inflamed gums, being able to recognize and act upon the signs and symptoms of gum disease is essential.
 Gum disease is a sneaky, progressive disease.

-Here's why: the first stage, called gingivitis, occurs when bacterial plaque is not thoroughly removed from your teeth.
-When you don't treat gingivitis, periodontitis may come into play.
-Toxins from this buildup of bacterial plaque affect your gum tissue and the bone and ligaments that support your teeth.
-As the infection causes periodontitis to spread to the bone and supporting tissues, your teeth may become loose and need removal.
-But even advanced cases of periodontal disease don't have to progress to this point.
+Here's why: the first stage, called gingivitis, occurs when bacterial plaque is not thoroughly removed and builds up on your teeth.
+When you don't treat gingivitis, it may develop into periodontitis, a more advanced stage of gum disease.
+Toxins from this build-up of bacterial plaque affect your gum tissue and the bone and ligaments that support your teeth.
+As the infection causes periodontitis to spread to the bone and supporting tissues, your teeth may become loose and need to be removed.
+But even severe cases of periodontal disease don't have to progress to this point.

 You're probably wondering, "is periodontal disease reversible?"
-While advanced gum disease may need more complex interventions, you have the power to reverse your gingivitis.
-It's reversible with daily brushing and flossing and regular professional dental care, as confirmed by the National Institute of Dental and Craniofacial Research (NIDCR).
+While the damage caused by advanced gum disease is not reversible, Health Canada says that you do have the power to reverse your gingivitis with good oral hygiene practices.
+This includes twice-daily brushing, daily flossing, and regular professional dental care.
 Since your at-home oral care routine is pivotal to fighting gum disease, you should use the products that best suit you.
 For example, not everyone is a fan of flossing (also known as interdental cleaning).
 The National Institute of Dental and Craniofacial Research notes you can use water flossers for cleaning between your teeth.
-There are also mouthwashes meant to treat gingivitis, so swish around with one after you brush.
+There are also mouthwashes meant to treat gingivitis, so swish around with one of these after you brush.
 Your dental professional may recommend a prescription-strength antimicrobial mouthwash to help reduce bacteria in hard-to-reach areas.
-Lastly, consider your diet.
-Avoid sugary foods and drinks as they contribute to tooth decay.
-Instead, build a well-balanced diet.
+Consider building a well-balanced diet.
 It should consist of plenty of hydration, vegetables, fruits, whole grains, meats, and dairy to make a robust immune system ready to fight disease!

 Gum disease is your body's response to harmful bacteria that cling to your teeth in the form of plaque.
 Although bacteria are the main culprit, other factors can enhance the severity of the condition.
 These factors include smoking, hormonal changes in girls or women, medications that cause dry mouth, and diabetes, compromising your ability to fight infection.
 As noted by the National Institute of Dental Craniofacial Research, family genetics can make some people more prone to severe gum disease.

-While we noted swollen, bleeding gums as the first sign of gingivitis, there are a few additional signs.
+While we noted that swollen, bleeding gums are often the first sign of gingivitis, there are a few additional signs.
 Recognizing and treating early signs of gingivitis allows you to stop this disease's progression before it affects the bone surrounding your teeth.
 Here are the reversible signs and symptoms of gingivitis that you'll want to look for: